5 Tips to Increase the Average Order Value (AOV) in Your Online Shop

 Studies have shown that you might pay a higher cost-per-click (CPC) for Google Shopping ads, but the return-on-investment (ROI) is normally much higher in the end.
 This is because people can already see the product and price and know if it is relevant before they click on the ad.
 And as you know, if no one clicks on your ad, you don’t pay for the ad.

 Of course, if you sell to customers who are very price-sensitive, then you should do thorough research before you start with shopping campaigns.
-After all, the price is one of the first aspects that potential customers see and one of the stronger factors of their purchase decision.
+After all, the price is one of the first aspects that potential customers see and one of the stronger factors in their purchase decision.

 Without further ado, here are 12 tips for creating the perfect Google Shopping ads: